LesFerch/WinSetView/Manual.md

 \
 **Use General Items view for connected devices**

 Connected devices, such as phones and tablets, normally open in **Tiles** view with no option to easily change the view.
-The **Apply to folders** option is grayed out for such devices, requiring view changes to be done folder by folder.
+The **Apply to folders** option is grayed out (or available but does nothing) for such devices, requiring view changes to be done folder by folder.
 Enabling the **Use General Items view for connected devices** option causes such devices to open in the same view that has been set for **General Items**.

 Only the view mode (e.g. List, Details, etc.) applies to the connected device.
 There is a separate set of column headings for such devices and no documented method to change the defaults.